tuya/tuya-rtc-camera-sdk-android/README.md

     ...
 ```
 ### Step 2
-Configure build.gradle
-Find build.gradle in the application directory, and add the relevant dependencies to the file
+Configure `build.gradle`: Find `build.gradle` in the application directory and add required dependencies to the file.

 ``` gradle
 dependencies {